 It is unlike City to have been quiet during the transfer window, but apart from the acquisition of Riyad Mahrez, Guardiola has been quieter behind the scenes than most would have expected.
 The Citizens missed out on Fred and Jorginho, who joined United and Chelsea respectively, and have ended their pursuit in a defensive midfield player.

-City’s expansive, attractive football took the nation by storm last season, garnering plaudits up and down the country.
+City’s expansive, attractive soccer took the nation by storm last season, garnering plaudits up and down the country.
 While Guardiola has his players complete in sync with what he is portraying to them on the training field, Man City now have the all important experience of what it feels like to win a Premier League title - something that is of immense importance.